rkeppler42/CSharp-Players-Guide/README.md

 ## 🛠️ Structure

-Each folder corresponds to one of the **"Program Challenges"** at the end of a chapter or section.
+Each folder corresponds to one of the **"Book Levels"**.

 Example:

-Chapter01_HelloWorld/
+level-03/
-└── HelloWorld.cs
+└── HelloWorldApp
-Chapter02_Variables/
+└── WhatComesNextApp
-└── TheThingNamer3000.cs
+level-04/
 ...